projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

    :align: center
    :name: security-vehicle

-   SDC and IVE system In-Vehicle
+   SDC and IVE System In-Vehicle

 In this system, the ACRN hypervisor is running at the most privileged